CsatiZoltan/t8code-wiki/Step-1---Creating-a-coarse-mesh.md

 <img src="https://github.com/holke/t8code/wiki/pictures/tutorials/circlemeshhybrid_4procs.png" height="400">
 </p>

-These two pictures illustrate the coarse and the forest mesh for a square shaped domain with a circular whole.
+These two pictures illustrate the coarse and the forest mesh for a square shaped domain with a circular hole.
 **Left**: The coarse mesh that describes the geometry and tree shapes. **Right**: The forest mesh.
 Each tree in the coarse mesh is refined to a certain refinement level.
 In this example the refinement criterion was chosen to refine elements that are close to the domain boundary.